DouglasOrr/DouglasOrr.github.io/src/2021-10-training-objectives/5-policy/article.md

 This is part of our series on [training objectives](/index.html#classifier-training-objectives), where we're looking at various objectives to use to train a deep learning classifier.
 In the last segment, we saw [value function estimation](../4-value/article.md), which can address similar problems to policy gradient estimation.

 Of all the algorithms we've visited in this series, I find policy gradients the most magical.
-I initially was surprised it can work at all.
+When first introduced to it, I was surprised it can work at all.
 And thinking through it has helped me understand loss function design a little deeper.
 I hope it can pique your curiosity too!

 ## Core idea

-We'll think through policy gradients used for guessing the correct label of an image.
+We'll think through policy gradients for guessing the correct label of an image.
 For example, given the image:

 ![image of a horse](img/example_horse.png)

-The network should guess "horse".
+The model should guess "horse".

 _Note that this is an unusual application of policy gradients - you'd usually just use something simple like softmax cross entropy here._